Awards Terms & Conditions

 Entries & Prizes

-These dates are subject to change but the plan is:
+These dates may be subject to change but upon launch the timeline is:

-The longlist will be published the week commencing 20 September 2016.
-The shortlisted entries for each category will be published on the website the week commencing 27th September 2016.
-A panel of around 40 judges will then choose a winner for each of the prizes.
-The panel of judges includes David McCandless, author, data journalist and information designer; several previous winners; leading dataviz practitioners; plus a single community ‘meta-judge’ - a proxy for combined community votes.
+A panel of judges will then choose a winner for each of the prizes.
+The panel of judges includes David McCandless, author, data journalist and information designer; several previous winners; leading dataviz practitioners; industry experts representing the various categories; plus a single community ‘meta-judge’ - a proxy for combined community votes.
 Line-up of judges to be published via our website.

-The final winners for each category will be announced at our ceremony in London on Wednesday 2nd November, followed by social media posts and an announcement on our website on Thursday 3rd November.
+The final winners for each category will be announced at our ceremony in London at the end of November / start of December, followed by social media posts and an announcement on our website.

 The following prizes will be available:

-- One special award ($1,000) for each of the following categories, which are chosen by our judges: Outstanding Team, Outstanding Individual, Rising Star, Student Award, Best Non-English Language Viz.
+- One special award ($1,000) for each of the following, which are chosen by our judges: Community Vote; Best Student; Outstanding Outfit; Best Non-English Language; Outstanding Individual; Rising Star.

 Winners will be notified by email.
-Winners must supply PayPal payment details so we can transfer the money to them.
+Winners must supply bank payment details so we can transfer the money to them.
 Payment transfers start around 30 days after the awards ceremony.
+If winners do not provide us with bank details by the end of January 2020 they may forfeit the opportunity to be paid.

 The prizes are not transferable.